verypossible/docker-akeneo-web/README.md

 development then it will update the front controller to point at app_dev.php rather than app.php.

+### WEB_PHP_HOST

+This should be the name of the php akeneo docker container that you link into this container.
+That way nginx will know where to pass the php fpm requests.
+The default value is: `php`

 ### WEB_SERVER_NAME

 The server_name for the nginx configuration.